Abdulla-Alkhulaqui/ST-EXAM/README.md

 Q3\
 Which statement is not true for distributed version control systems (Example: Git, Mercurial)?
 --- A. A decentralized, distributed network model is used, where concurrency management is typically done through post-submission merging.\
---- B. Each client has a complete repository and version history.
+&check; B. Each client has a complete repository and version history.
 The operations of the revision management tool take place locally on the client's storage.\
 --- C. Communication is peer-to-peer, but it is also possible to set up dedicated servers.\
 --- D. A set of file-based operations is typical, where concurrency management is typically done by merging before submission.